 At SF State, we are committed to diversity and inclusivity by listening, respecting and valuing all identities, perspectives and experiences of our campus community members.
 We have created a list of services and identity-based resources that will help you achieve your academic, professional and personal goals.
 As we become aware of additional resources and services that advance the growth of all members of our community, we will continually update the list below.

-Please note: our current plans include opening the Cesar Chavez Student Center and he Mashouf Wellness Center (MWC) on August 23.
-Use of MWC will be driven by San Francisco Department of Public Health requirements at that time.
+Please note: our current plans include opening the Cesar Chavez Student Center and the Mashouf Wellness Center (MWC) on August 23.
+We will continue to adhere to guidelines from the Centers for Disease Control (CDC) and Cal/OSHA.
 Associated Students also plan to host modified hours for their centers: Women’s Center, Legal Resource Center, Environmental Resource Center, Richard Oakes Multicultural Center, Project Connect, Project Rebound, Queer Trans Resource Center and EROS.

 List of Services and Identity-Based Resources